modehnal/modehnal.github.io/README.md

     from qecore.common_steps import *
     ```

-    In following example, apart from one step 'Terminal contains...', I did not have to implement all other steps, and I was able to successfully write and execute a test:
+    In following example, apart from one step `Terminal contains...`, I did not have to implement all other steps, and I was able to successfully write and execute a test:

     ```gherkin
     @copy_and_paste